nindalf/advent/y2024/src/day18/Readme.md

 Simulate more of the bytes that are about to corrupt your memory space. *What are the coordinates of the first byte that will prevent the exit from being reachable from your starting position?* (Provide the answer as two integers separated by a comma with no other characters.)

-Answer:
+Your puzzle answer was `16,46`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2024) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](18/input).
+If you still want to see it, you can [get your puzzle input](18/input).